 A list containing current employees & past employees of the company

 The list must include names, addresses and nationalities of the members mentioned.
-It also needs to state the number of shares held by each member by the date of the return is prepared.
+It also needs to state the number of shares held by each member by the date of the return is prepared and withholding Tax in Sri Lanka.
 If there are shares that were transferred since the last return, then it must be stated as well.
 If this is the first return of the company then, details of existing and ceased members must be included.
 It is advisable to arrange names in alphabetical order for the ease of reference.

 The Registrar of Companies must be notified if a company has converted any of its shares into stock.
 The return must make note of it.